 Ventura College meets the Standard.
 Students are prepared for certification or licensure by their coursework, which culminates in external certification or licensure examinations.
-This is ensured through a number of methods, including curriculum review, advisory committees workforce development boards, partnerships with external employers, aligning committees, workforce development boards, partnerships with external employers, anglim SLO's with licensure examinations, and developing new ways to measure graduate employment.
+This is ensured through a number of methods, including curriculum review, advisory committees, workforce development boards, partnerships with external employers, aligning SLO's with licensure examinations, and developing new ways to measure graduate employment.